pingcap/docs-cn/v3.0/reference/tools/tidb-binlog/deploy.md

         # the Kafka configuration when `db-type` is set to "kafka"
         # [syncer.to]
         # only one of kafka-addrs and zookeeper-addrs is needed.
-If both are present, the program gives priority
-        # to the kafka address in zookeeper
+If both are present, the program gives priority to the kafka address in zookeeper.
         # zookeeper-addrs = "127.0.0.1:2181"
         # kafka-addrs = "127.0.0.1:9092"
         # kafka-version = "0.8.2.0"